Moranbah

 Residential development activity is lower than average in Moranbah according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Moranbah granted around 8 residential property approvals each year over the past 5 financial years, totalling an estimated 44 homes.
-As of FY-26, no approvals have been recorded yet.
-This results in a demand significantly exceeding new supply, typically leading to price growth and increased buyer competition.
-New homes are being built at an average value of $570,000, indicating developers' focus on the premium market with high-end developments.
+AreaSearch analysis of ABS building approval numbers shows Moranbah recorded around 8 residential properties granted approval each year over the past 5 financial years, totalling an estimated 44 homes.
+So far in FY26, 0 approvals have been recorded.
+An average of 12.8 new residents per year arrived per dwelling constructed between FY21 and FY25, indicating demand significantly exceeds supply, which typically leads to price growth and increased buyer competition.
+New homes are being built at an average value of $570,000, suggesting developers focus on the premium market with high-end developments.

-Commercial approvals this financial year totalled $15.2 million, suggesting steady commercial investment activity.
-Compared to Rest of Qld, Moranbah has approximately half the construction activity per person and ranks among the 13th percentile nationally, leading to relatively constrained buyer choice and interest in existing properties.
-This level is below average nationally, reflecting the area's maturity and possible planning constraints.
-New development consists of 20.0% standalone homes and 80.0% attached dwellings, creating more affordable entry points for downsizers, investors, and first-home buyers.
-This marks a significant shift from existing housing patterns, which are currently 82.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
-The estimated population per dwelling approval is 1243 people, indicating a quiet, low activity development environment.
+There have been $15.2 million in commercial approvals this financial year, indicating steady commercial investment activity.
+Compared to Rest of Qld, Moranbah shows approximately half the construction activity per person and places among the 13th percentile nationally when measured against other areas assessed, resulting in relatively constrained buyer choice and supporting interest in existing properties.
+This level is also below average nationally, reflecting the area's maturity and possible planning constraints.
+New development consists of 20.0% standalone homes and 80.0% attached dwellings, focusing on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+This marks a significant departure from existing housing patterns, which are currently 82.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+The estimated count of 1243 people in the area per dwelling approval reflects its quiet, low activity development environment.

-Future projections show Moranbah adding 572 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+Future projections show Moranbah adding 607 residents by 2041, based on the latest AreaSearch quarterly estimate.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development